DESTRESS: Computation-Optimal and Communication-Efficient Decentralized Nonconvex Finite-Sum Optimization: Introduction

-\paragraph{Decentralized stochastic nonconvex optimization.} There has been a flurry of recent activities in decentralized nonconvex optimization in both the master/slave setting and the network setting.
-In the master/slave setting, \cite{cen2019convergence} simplifies the approaches in \cite{lee2017distributed} for distributing stochastic variance-reduced algorithms without requiring sampling extra data.
-In particular, D-SARAH \cite{cen2019convergence} extends SARAH to the master/slave setting but with a slightly worse IFO complexity and a sample-independent communication complexity.
-D-ZeroSARAH \cite{li2021zerosarah} obtains the optimal IFO complexity in the master/slave setting.
+\paragraph{Decentralized stochastic nonconvex optimization.} There has been a flurry of recent activities in decentralized nonconvex optimization in both the server/client setting and the network setting.
+In the server/client setting, \cite{cen2019convergence} simplifies the approaches in \cite{lee2017distributed} for distributing stochastic variance-reduced algorithms without requiring sampling extra data.
+In particular, D-SARAH \cite{cen2019convergence} extends SARAH to the server/client setting but with a slightly worse IFO complexity and a sample-independent communication complexity.
+D-ZeroSARAH \cite{li2021zerosarah} obtains the optimal IFO complexity in the server/client setting.
 In the network setting, D-PSGD \cite{lian2017can} and SGP \cite{assran2019stochastic} extend stochastic gradient descent (SGD) to solve the nonconvex decentralized expectation minimization problems with sub-optimal rates.
 However, due to the noisy stochastic gradients, D-PSGD can only use diminishing step size to ensure convergence, and SGP uses a small step size on the order of $1/K$, where $K$ denotes the total iterations. $D^2$ \cite{tang2018d2} introduces a variance-reduced correction term to D-PSGD, which allows a constant step size and hence reaches a better convergence rate.